-ML vs LLM: Key Differences, Applications & Engineering Impact
+Machine Learning vs LLM: Differences, Applications & Impact

-Language models like GPT are built on decades of progress in machine learning, specifically in a subfield called deep learning.
-But what exactly makes these systems different from earlier ML models?
-And why does it matter?
+LLMs like GPT are built on decades of progress in machine learning, specifically in a subfield called deep learning.
+But what exactly makes these systems different from earlier ML models, and why does it matter?

-This article walks through the basics.
-How does Machine Learning work, what does Deep Learning add, and how do Large Language Models (LLMs) fit into the picture?
+This article walks through the basics, answering how Machine Learning works and how Large Language Models (LLMs) fit into the picture.
 Along the way, we’ll see how LLMs differ from traditional models in size, architecture, training, and capabilities.

 Introduction.
 What is Machine Learning?